 Krushi Bhawan is predicated on the principles of Conscious Design—it draws directly from its socio-cultural and environmental context.
 It seeks to present with its design and building process a model of frugal innovation that celebrates culture, includes the neighbourhood and is highly sustainable.
 Craft has been integrated with a spatial narrative keeping the expenditure low—demonstrating the feasibility as well as scalability of the approach.

 Krushi Bhawan is predicated on the principles of Conscious Design—it draws directly from its socio-cultural and environmental context.© Sergio Ghetti and Andre J Fanthome.

 The operational costs of the building were largely reduced by employing various passive design techniques.
 The courtyard morphology and the inclusion of a stilt level aid optimal air circulation through the building; the staggered building profile along the Central Court enables self-shading.
 The high thermal mass of the complex has cut down the need for mechanical air-conditioning to only 20% of the built spaces.

 The project uses a material palette of locally-sourced materials which significantly reduces the building’s carbon footprint.
 Other interventions include solar panels on the terrace, on-site rainwater harvesting and wastewater treatment, and an anaerobic bio-digestive solid waste management system that generates compost and fertigation water for the landscape.
-With its design and building process, Studio Lotus has brought forward a model of prudent configuration in design that celebrates the culture and acts as a catalyst for the genesis and growth of neighborhoods in India.
+With its design and building process, Studio Lotus has brought forward a model of prudent configuration in design that celebrates the culture and acts as a catalyst for the genesis and growth of neighbourhoods in India.